 obviously be impractical.
 Again, such an item of clothing is

 Another common mistake regarding dress code is when the following situation-specific verse is applied to all situations:

-women, with no just reason, they have brought upon themselves a slander
+believing women, with no just reason, they have brought upon

 O prophet, tell your wives, your daughters, and the wives of the believers that they shall lengthen (or draw near) over themselves their outer-garments.
 That is more likely they be recognized so not harmed.
 God is Forgiver, Merciful.